|

 Grooming

 Please keep animals bathed and groomed, especially long-haired dogs.
-If you live in the Buffalo or Rochester areas, grooming will be provided by our volunteer groomers.
-Please ask your Volunteer Coordinator for a contact name.
+If you live in the Buffalo or Rochester areas, free grooming is offered at local groomers.
+Please ask your mentor for a contact name.

 Health Problems

-If your foster animal seems sick, injured or in severe distress or pain, take them to a vet promptly and contact your Director.
+If your foster animal seems sick, injured or in severe distress or pain, reach out to a board member immediately and take them to a vet promptly.

 Foster volunteers who have Internet access are more than welcomed to get involved in the screening of adoption applications that are located on the web site.
 If you do not have access or are not able to get as involved, then your Volunteer Coordinator will screen applicants for obvious matches, send out e-mails and refer any interested applicants to the foster home for further information on the dog.
 No dog will be placed without a Home Visit being conducted and veterinary and personal reference checks being completed.
 If the potential adopter you are screening is out of your area and you are unable to conduct your own Home Visit, contact your Volunteer Coordinator for guidance on getting a Home Visit done by another volunteer.